nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L2 - The Persistence Project We’re Building.md

 Welcome to a new lesson out of Learn Spring Data.
 In this lesson, we’ll set up our project and create the domain entities that we’ll use throughout our course.

-The relevant module for this lesson is: [persistence-project](https://github.com/nbicocchi/spring-boot-course/tree/module5/persistence-project)
+The relevant module for this lesson is: [spring-data-jpa-setup-end](https://github.com/nbicocchi/spring-boot-course/tree/module5/spring-data-jpa-setup-end)

 ## Setting up the Project

-Now that we have a high-level understanding of the Spring Data JPA module, let’s have a look at the project we’ll be working with throughout this course.

 Our main focus will be the persistence layer, and an important part of this is the domain.